mkarneim/pojobuilder/README.md

 Note that if you already have a build section in your pom, that you will have edit it accordingly to match the code above.

+### Using Eclipse

+Do the following to configure the PojoBuilder annotation processor for your project in Eclipse:

+* Place the PojoBuilder libraries (antlr-*.jar, ST-*.jar pojobuilder-*.jar) into your project library directory
+* Open your project's properties dialog
+* Navigate to "Java Build Path" tree node
+* Open the "Libraries" tab
+* Add the library pojobuilder-*.jar to your project classpath
+* Navigate to "Java Compiler / Annotation Processing" tree node
+* Check "Enable project specific settings"
+* Check "Enable annotation processing"
+* Check "Enable processing in editor"
+* Specify the target directory for the generated code in "Generated source directory"
+* Navigate to "Java Compiler / Annotation Processing / Factory Path" tree node
+* Check "Enable project specific settings"
+* Click "Add JARs..."
+* Add antlr-*.jar
+* Add ST-*.jar
+* Add pojobuilder-*.jar

+Now the annotation processor will be automatically invoked during the Eclipse build cycle.

 How To Build
 ------------